phylum-dev/documentation/docs/package_firewall/npm.md

-# NPM Package Firewall
+# NPM Package Manager

-The NPM package firewall is based on NPM's [Public Registry API].
+Phylum for NPM is based on NPM's [Public Registry API].

 [Public Registry API]: https://github.com/npm/registry/blob/main/docs/REGISTRY-API.md

 ## Configuration

-All configuration options will require a Phylum API key, since Phylum's package firewall requires authentication.
+All configuration options will require a Phylum API key, since Phylum requires authentication.
 You can find out how to generate one in our [API Keys documentation].

 In the following examples, all API keys will be represented as